achenachena/bilibili-live-transcriber/README.md

 - Use a smaller Whisper model (tiny, base) for faster transcription
 - GPU acceleration will significantly speed up processing

+### Repetitive output issue

+- **Problem**: Whisper sometimes generates repetitive text like "请不吝点赞 订阅 转发 打赏支持明镜与点点栏目" even when audio content is not repetitive
+- **Solution**: This project includes automatic filtering to remove repetitive segments
+- **Reference**: This is a known Whisper issue documented in [GitHub discussions #2015](https://github.com/openai/whisper/discussions/2015) and [#1962](https://github.com/openai/whisper/discussions/1962)
+- **Technical details**: The project uses `condition_on_previous_text=False` and other anti-hallucination parameters to minimize this issue

 ### Python 3.14 Compatibility